Contact Us 1-800-596-4880

 Create project

-Create project using Anypoint Code Builder desktop with MuleSoft Dev Agent
+Create project using Anypoint Code Builder with MuleSoft Dev Agent

 PowerShell (Windows operating systems only).
 For more information, see Installing PowerShell on Windows.